-How to store strings of Christmas lights
+How do I store my strings of Christmas lights?

 Make life a lot easier by taking a couple of extra minutes to store lights correctly